aphyr/partitions-post/README.markdown

 ## GC, Disk IO, and CPU load

+Not all partitions originate in the physical network.
+Some dropped or delayed messages are a consequence of crashes, race conditions, OS scheduler latency, or overloaded processes.
+The important thing is that the system delayed or dropped messages--which can happen at any level of the stack.

+### High CPU use

-### Bonsai.io
+Bonsai.io <a

-Not all partitions involve the network hardware directly; some are caused by the software's inability to process messages.
-Bonsai.io <a href="http://www.bonsai.io/blog/2013/03/05/outage-post-mortem">discovered</a>
+href="http://www.bonsai.io/blog/2013/03/05/outage-post-mortem">discovered</a>
 high CPU use and load averages on an ElasticSearch node.
 They restarted the cluster, but it failed to converge, partitioning itself into two independent components.
-The failure led to <b>20 minutes of hard downtime, and six hours of degraded service.</b>
+The failure led to 20 minutes of hard downtime, and six hours of degraded service.

-### Searchbox.io
+### Long GC pauses

 Stop-the-world garbage collection can force application latencies on the order of seconds to minutes.
-As Searchbox.io <a href="http://blog.searchbox.io/blog/2013/03/03/january-postmortem">observed</a>, GC pressure in an ElasticSearch cluster caused secondary nodes to declare a primary dead and to attempt a new election.
+As Searchbox.io <a href="http://blog.searchbox.io/blog/2013/03/03/january-postmortem">observed</a>, GC pressure in an ElasticSearch cluster can cause secondary nodes to declare a primary dead and to attempt a new election.
 Because their configuration used a low value of `zen.minimum_master_nodes`, ElasticSearch was able to elect two simultaneous primaries, leading to inconsistency and downtime.
-Configuring distributed systems is difficult, and benign omissions can lead to serious consequences.

-### Github
+### MySQL overload and a Pacemaker segfault

-Github relies heavily on Pacemaker and Heartbeat; programs which coordinate cluster resources between nodes.
+Github relies heavily on Pacemaker and Heartbeat: programs which coordinate cluster resources between nodes.
 They use Percona Replication Manager, a resource agent for Pacemaker, to replicate their MySQL database between three nodes.